 History will judge the cretins who voted for this.
 They have done enormous, and possibly irreparable, harm.

 We’re supposed to “get over it”, apparently.
 I will not.
 Every single person who campaigned for Brexit, and every single person who voted for Brexit, is culpable.
 They have harmed me and mine, and they take pride in it.
-I see no reason why any of them should ever be forgiven.
+I see no reason why they should be forgiven.

 Seems those Momentum clowns have decided that purging the party of doctrinal impurity is more important than any of (1) effectively holding the government to account (2) dealing with the national crisis or (3) y’know, actually winning an election so as to start undoing some of the last decade of abuse.